 When you have diabetes — either type 1 or type 2 — pregnancy presents unique challenges.
 Naturally, you're concerned about the effect diabetes might have on your health and your baby's health.
 There's much you can do to promote a healthy pregnancy, however.
 Here's what you need to know about pregnancy and diabetes — and delivering a healthy baby.

 - An eye specialist.
+Your obstetrician or health care provider might recommend an eye appointment, especially if you have not had one recently.
 An eye specialist can monitor diabetes-related damage to the small blood vessels in your eyes, which can progress during pregnancy.

 - A pediatrician.
 You might also want to establish a relationship with the doctor who will care for your baby after he or she is born.

 Controlling your blood sugar level before and during pregnancy is the best way to prevent diabetes complications.
 Good blood sugar control during pregnancy can:

 - Reduce the risk of miscarriage and stillbirth.
 Good blood sugar control reduces the risk of miscarriage and stillbirth — primary concerns for pregnancy and diabetes, as patients with uncontrolled diabetes have a higher risk of miscarriage and stillbirth.